-Additionally, our school implements specific math support in an extended day program for select students who are below grade level in math.
-We look forward to seeing improvements for students in math as we add this extended day opportunity.
+Additionally, our school has been identifying students who are below grade level in math and look forward to seeing improvements for these students.
 Continued review of best practices and strategies during core math instruction will be imperative to ensure students are not developing skill gaps.

-Fox Elementary is committed to assuring that all students reach their highest level of academic success.
-In an effort to increase student achievement and close achievement gaps, the staff at Fox utilizes a Multi-Tiered System of Support (MTSS) program targeting specific skills of students struggling in reading.
+Miami Elementary is committed to assuring that all students reach their highest level of academic success.
+In an effort to increase student achievement and close achievement gaps, the staff at Miami utilizes a Multi-Tiered System of Support (MTSS) program targeting specific skills of students struggling in reading.
 Our MTSS interventions take place daily for all grade levels for 30-45 minutes five days per week with tier 2 students being progress monitored bi-weekly and tier 3 students progress monitored weekly utilizing the FastBridge progress monitoring assessments.
-Tier 1 or at or above grade level students are progress monitored every 4-6 weeks.
-All students are screened 3X during the year with the FastBridge benchmark assessment.
-In addition to our MTSS program, all grade levels provide a daily 30 minute small group instruction period for literacy.
-Teachers and other staff members are able to target areas students need extra support or areas they need to be challenged in.
-Staff members continue to provide students with learning experiences that will prepare them for rigorous curricular standards in all core subject areas.
-Additionally, our school continues an extended day program for a limited number of students from 1st-5th grade to address specific math skills.
+All students will be screened three times during the year.
+In addition to our MTSS program, staff members continue to provide students with learning experiences that will prepare them for the rigorous curricular standards in all core subject areas.

-Regarding support staff, our school currently has 2 bilingual para-educators to help support ESL students.
+Regarding support staff, currently our school has 2 bilingual para-educators to help support ESL students.
 In addition to our bilingual para-educator support, we also have 2 English Language teachers who service our K-5th grade EL students in various capacities.
 We also have three Title One reading para-educators to assist in our MTSS (Multi-Tiered Systems of Support) interventions.
 An addition to our team has been the Reading Interventionist/Coach position.
 This team member provides professional development and training to our teachers and para-educators, reviews student assessment data, provides interventions to students as necessary and works closely with the principal to review teaching practices and strategies, core and intervention curriculum and systems and structures in literacy in our school.

 Many decisions regarding teaching and learning can be made during our school's Collaborative Team Time and in our Professional Learning Communities.
 Collaborative Team Time occurs on a regular basis during the school year.
-During Collaborative Team Time/PLCs, staff members are able to utilize data from classroom formative assessments and FastBridge progress monitoring reports, as well as summative assessments such as the FastBridge screening reports, FastBirdge math, and state M-STEP assessments to identify the specific learning needs of each child.
+During Collaborative Team Time/PLCs, staff members are able to utilize data from common formative assessments and FastBridge progress monitoring reports, as well as summative assessments such as the FastBridge screening reports, FastBridge math, and state M-STEP assessments to identify the specific learning needs of each child.
 Using this information and other assessment data, teachers and our reading interventionist/coach determine areas of core instruction to be improved and enhanced as well as place students into research-based interventions focusing on early literacy skills, reading fluency, vocabulary development and comprehension strategies in an effort to help our students continue to grow and develop.

 Further efforts are taken as our teachers are provided professional development in the area of teaching reading with an emphasis on strategies and methods aligned with the science of reading.
-Additional math support is provided in extended day programs for students.
-In the area of mathematics, specific students are identified for extended day services to better meet student needs and improve their math skills.
+Additional support is provided in extended day programs for students.

 While our school understands the importance and need to demonstrate continuous academic improvement and growth, we have also recognized the value of educating the "Whole Child."
 Our district and school recognize the need for social-emotional learning and character education.
 On a daily basis our school utilizes teachings from The Positivity Project program which emphasizes daily lessons in character education.
 We are very proud of our commitment to character education, social emotional learning, and the overall development of the "whole child".
-Our team feels strongly that
+Our team feels strongly that instilling strong character and work habits in our students will translate into better academic and social skills.